Mahindra Scorpio: mHawk engine

-First generation (2002)
+First generation (Project Scorpio; 2002)

 Pre-facelift (2002–2006)

 The Mahindra Scorpio was first launched in India on 20 June 2002.
-Soon after its success, the Mahindra Scorpio was later received a minor update to include plush seats, rear center armrest, dual-tone exterior color, and various minor changes.
+Soon after its success, the Mahindra Scorpio later received a minor update to include plush seats, rear center armrest, dual-tone exterior color, and various minor changes.
+The direct injection turbo-diesel engine was all new; the NEF (New Engine Family) is square, with a 94.0 mm bore and stroke, displaces 2609 cc, and produces 109 hp at 3,800 rpm.
+To meet the upcoming Bharat 3 emissions standards in 2005, Mahindra enlisted the help of AVL in Austria to convert the NEF engine to common rail injection, which also increased power to 115 hp at the same engine speed.
+This engine family is also known as the 2.6 SZ.

+In addition to the in-house diesel engine, the Scorpio (and Goa) was also offered with Renault's 2-liter F4R petrol engine, producing 116 hp at 5,500 rpm.
+Customers preferred the torquier diesel options for the heavy Scorpio and sales of the petrol-engined model were always modest.

 The vehicle was sold in Europe as the Mahindra Goa with first sales in Italy in 2003.
+As many export markets, particularly in Europe, have a significant tax threshold at 2.5 litres, a short stroke version of the NEF displacing 2498 cc was made available in 2004.
+Power was down marginally, at 105 hp for the NEF 2.5 TCI and 112 hp for the NEF 2.5 CRDe.
 In 2006, Mahindra announced that Scorpios sold in Russia will be made as kits with a joint venture partner.

 First facelift (2006–2009)

 In April 2006, Mahindra launched the first facelift of the Scorpio, marketed as the All-New Scorpio.
-At the Auto Expo 2006 in Delhi, Mahindra also showcased their future plans on the Scorpio model by showcasing a hybrid Scorpio with a CRDe engine and a Scorpio based on a pickup truck.
+At the Auto Expo 2006 in Delhi, Mahindra also showcased their future plans on the Scorpio model by showcasing a hybrid Scorpio with a CRDe engine and a Scorpio-based pickup truck derivative.
 The hybrid, the first such vehicle developed in India, was developed by Arun Juara, a former employee of Ford.
 His senior, Pawan Goenka, a former engineer at GM, heads Mahindra's automotive division and oversees the Scorpio project.
 A pickup truck version of the Scorpio was launched in India in June 2007, known as the Scorpio Getaway.
 On 21 September 2008, the Scorpio was updated with a 6-speed automatic transmission.